WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Pydio-cells/README.md

-# Pydio Cells
+# Pydio cells

-The Nextgen File Sharing Platform For Organizations.
-It Is A Full Rewrite Of The Pydio Project Using The Go Language Following A Micro-service Architecture.
+The nextgen file sharing platform for organizations.
+It is a full rewrite of the Pydio project using the Go language following a micro-service architecture.

 ---